 Strengthen Brand Reputation

 Jimmy Linn, Vice president of Product Management and Corporate Development at GRC firm, says creating a culture of compliance can reflect a company’s reputation.
 It is a sign of a company’s trustworthiness.
 Furthermore, investors are also looking at a business’ culture of compliance before they invest in a certain company.
-According to a certain law firm in LA, “Investors are, of course, concerned about profit, but they are also concerned about the integrity of a company’s business operations, including its culture with respect to regulatory compliance.”
+They are, of course, concerned about profit, but they are also concerned about the integrity of a company’s business operations, including its culture with respect to regulatory compliance.
 Thus, a company that puts a lot of effort in cultivating a culture of compliance will reap rewards with more investors in the future.